-Dr. Tompkins believes that hope can change the world and she is the founder of the National Month of Hope in April through the National Day Calendar and successfully launched the hope campaign to encourage everyone to celebrate hope.
+Dr. Tompkins believes that hope can change the world and Mothers In Crisis, founded the National Month of Hope in April through the National Day Calendar and successfully launched the “Whole Hope Campaign” to encourage everyone to celebrate hope.
 Her passion in life is spreading hope and empowering others to spread hope while tapping into their God given power, potential, and purpose.

 Dr. Tompkins has been through drug addiction and many other life challenges that now, as an believer in Christ, she captures in her writing.
 With thirty-four years free she has been very busy as a poet, speaker, blogger, pastor, non-profit leader, and media personality.
 She is the published author of several books including her latest book, “As Long As There Is Breath In Your Body, There Is Still Hope” in which she introduces the practice of “hopeology”.
 Through her books, and “Hope Immersion Retreat Workshops”, she has trained many to practice and spread hope to others.